LemmyNet/activitypub-federation-rust/README.md

 `PersonType` is an enum with a single variant `Person`.
 It is used to deserialize objects in a typesafe way: If the JSON type value does not match the string `Person`, deserialization fails.
 This helps in places where we don't know the exact data type that is being deserialized, as you will see later.

-Besides we also need a second struct to represent the data which gets stored in our local database.
+Besides we also need a second struct to represent the data which gets stored in our local database (for example PostgreSQL).
 This is necessary because the data format used by SQL is very different from that used by that from Activitypub.
 It is organized by an integer primary key instead of a link id.
 Nested structs are complicated to represent and easier if flattened.
 Some fields like `type` don't need to be stored at all.
 On the other hand, the database contains fields which can't be federated, such as the private key and a boolean indicating if the item is local or remote.

 ```rust
 # use url::Url;